Back to People

 Married Nancy Huggins

-While studying at Caltech Munger married Nancy Huggins (they later divorced in 1953).
+While studying at Caltech, Munger married Nancy Huggins; they later had three children.

 Confidence